Jencke/audiotoolbox/doc/source/introduction.rst

 Introduction
 ============

-**audiotools** is a python package designed to generate and anlyze acoustic stimuli for use in auditory research.
+**audiotoolbox** is a python package designed to generate and anlyze acoustic stimuli for use in auditory research.
 It aims to provide an easy to use and intuitive interface.

 Fluent Interface
 ----------------

-The main API of audiotools provides a fluent interface for generating and analyzing signals.
+The main API of audiotoolbox provides a fluent interface for generating and analyzing signals.
 In a fluent interface, methods are applied in-place and the object itself is returend which allowes methods to be stacked.